Supersonic-Sites/FinelyTunedTechnologies/content/services.md

     title: Frequently Asked Questions
     title_size: medium
     desc_select: true
+    desc: >-
-    desc: "Read through our Frequently Asked Questions to learn more about Smart Automation.
-Can't find the answer you're looking for?
-Reach out to us and we'll be happy to help. "
+      Read our Frequently Asked Questions to learn more about our home automation and home

+      entertainment systems.
+Can't find the information you are looking for?
+Reach out to us and we will be happy to assist.
   - type: divider_half
     bg_color: white
   - type: faq_toggle
     question: How long does it take to install a home automation system?
-    answer: It will depend on the type and depth of the system you would like to install, ie. the Brilliant home automation controller can be installed and programmed within hours.
-Each additional device (ie. lighting, security camera, music system, window shades, garage door and climate control) can also be installed and programmed within hours.
-In short, anywhere from one day to less than a week for the average Brilliant home automation system, depending on the number of automation device you decide to include in the system.
+    answer: It will depend on the type and depth of the system you would like to install.
+For example, the Brilliant home automation controller can be installed and programmed in just a few hours.
+Each additional device, lighting, security camera, music system, window shades, garage door and climate control, can also be installed and programmed within hours.
+In short, anywhere from one day to less than a week for the average Brilliant home automation system, depending on the number of automation devices you decide to include in the system.
     faqs:
       - question: Do I need a separate app installed on my mobile or tablet device to control the multiple devices in the system?
-        answer: No you do not.
-All of the separate device apps are bundled together within the Brilliant app and can be accessed from anywhere you have a data and/or wi-fi connection.
+        answer: No, you do not.
+All of the separate device apps are bundled together within theBrilliant app and can be accessed from anywhere you have a data or a Wi-Fi connection.
       - question: Do I need special wiring to install a home automation system?
-        answer: Some systems require dedicated wiring and some do not.
-The Brilliant system works off of your home wi-fi.
-You simply replace your regular light switch with a Brilliant Controller and/or a Brilliant Dimmer and you have now installed the foundation for a whole house automation system.
+        answer: Some systems require dedicated wiring.
+The Brilliant system does not as it works with your home Wi-Fi.
+You simply replace your regular light switch with a Brilliant Controller and you have now installed the foundation for a whole house automation system.
       - question: What kind of lighting do you recommend for the different areas within a family home or condo?
         answer: >-
-          Residential lighting types can broken down into three major
+          Residential lighting options can be broken down into three major
           categories: general lighting, task lighting, and special event lighting.
-Within those categories are three main lighting
-          requirements: daytime lighting, evening/nighttime lighting and
-          specialty lighting, such as specific or multi-colour lighting.
+Within these categories, there are three main lighting requirements.
+Daytime lighting, evening or nighttime lighting and specialty lighting, such as task specific or multi-coloured lighting.
-          <br><br>

-          Daylight lighting will have a more balanced red green and blue colour spectrum.
-This is important to compliment our natural circadian rhythm work day cycle.
-Evening and nighttime lighting has less blue light, which is very important for preparing us for our sleep cycle.
-Ideally, the lighting in your home should change from daytime to nighttime colour spectrum automatically.
-An automated lighting system can be programmed to do this for you.
+          Natural daylight lighting will have a more balanced red, green and blue colour spectrum.<br><br>

+          This is important to compliment our 24-hour circadian rhythm cycle.<br><br>

+          Natural evening and nighttime lighting has less blue light, which is critical for a healthy sleep cycle.
+Similarly, just like natural sunrise and sunset lighting, the lighting in your home should change from daytime to nighttime colour spectrum automatically.<br><br>

+          An automated lightingsystem designed by Finely Tuned Technologies can be programmed to do this for you.
   - type: divider
     bg_color: white
   - type: cta